MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 ### Scenario
 As Contoso Coffee grows, they are looking to standardize their pricing structure and allow for easier creation of quotes, orders, and invoices with more accurate pricing and product details.
 Contoso Coffee recently released its newest smart coffee machine.
 As a functional consultant on their Dynamics 365 Sales implementation, you have been asked to configure the product catalog.

-Upon successful completion of this lab, you will be able to:
+Upon successful completion of this lab, you'll be able to:
 - Create unit groups
 - Define price lists
 - Create discount lists
 - Define products and product families

 ### Exercise 1 – Product Catalog

 #### Task 1 – Create Unit Group

-In this task, you will create unit groups for a line of coffee machine filters.
+In this task, you'll create unit groups for a line of coffee machine filters.

 1. Go to your Dynamics 365 Sales Hub application.